OSGConnect/connectbook/start/data/stashcache.md

-	**Note how the `/public` mount (visible on the login node) corresponds to the `/osgconnect/public` namespace across the OSG Data Federatio.** For example, if the data file is located at `/public/<username>/samples/sample01.dat`, then the `stash:///` URL to
+	**Note how the `/public` mount (visible on the login node) corresponds to the `/osgconnect/public` namespace across the Open Science Federation.** For example, if the data file is located at `/public/<username>/samples/sample01.dat`, then the `stash:///` URL to
 	transfer this file to the job's working directory on the execute point would be: